JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 However, in this configuration, the generic type for the props accepted by `ReactPlayer` is set to `dynamic`.
 That means the compiler will accept any code, at the risk of breaking things at runtime.

-A better alternative would be to create an `external interface` that specifies what kind of properties belong to the props for this external component.
+A better alternative is to create an `external interface` that specifies what kind of properties belong to the props for this external component.
 You can learn about the props' interface in the [README](https://www.npmjs.com/package/react-player) for the component.
 In this case, use the `url` and `controls` props:

-1. Adjust the content of `ReactYouTube.kt` accordingly:
+1. Adjust the content of `ReactYouTube.kt` by adding an external interface and replacing `dynamic` with that interface:

    ```kotlin
    @file:JsModule("react-player")